kuriharaan/InputSystemWiki/Differences-to-the-Old-New-Input-System.md

 ## Actions

-* Actions can be lose
+* Actions can be lose (as in not part of collections/assets)
 * Actions can be created in code without assets to back them
 * Actions now deal with state change rather than state values
 * Actions solely work through callbacks now (onStarted, onPerformed, onCancelled)